SheepherderPrior9302/Power-BI/README.md

 In addition to the Power BI reports, this repository also includes useful scripts in different languages for data preparation and analysis:

-- (/useful-ts-scripts): A collection of TypeScript scripts for custom visual creation projects.
+- [Useful TS Scripts(/useful-ts-scripts): A collection of TypeScript scripts for custom visual creation projects.

 - (/m-scripts): M scripts used in Power Query to perform data transformations and manipulations.
 These scripts can help customize and enhance the data preparation process within Power BI.